Research#

-Research in the T.E.L. group is centered around understanding light-matter interactions through the development of innovative theoretical and computational tools.
+Research in the TEL Group is centered around understanding light-matter interactions through the development of innovative theoretical and computational tools.
 Our research toolbox encompasses a fusion of nonadiabatic dynamics, statistical mechanics, and electronic structure theory.

 Main Research Interests